-Sites and Management Area details and geogrpahic boundaries can be defined electronically using the ArcGIS Collector app.
-Note: ArcGIS Field Maps was launched in October 2020 and replaces the ffunctionality of ArcGIS Collector, ArcGIS Explorer, and ArcGIS Tracker on the iOS and Android mobile platforms.
-Collector for ArcGIS will be retired in December 2021.
+Sites and Management Area details and geogrpahic boundaries can be viewed by phone or tablet using the ArcGIS Field Maps app.
+Note: ArcGIS Field Maps was launched in October 2020 and replaces the functionality of ArcGIS Collector, ArcGIS Explorer, and ArcGIS Tracker on the iOS and Android mobile platforms.